Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> Sisaspia's subtle infection heals damaged Champions within 2 slots of herself for 1 per second for each spore she has in reserve (additively).
+> Sisaspia's subtle infection heals damaged Champions within 2 slots of herself for 1 per second for each spore she has used in the current area, stacking multiplicatively, up to a maximum equal to her maximum spore reserve.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>